molaraiche/mern-portfolio/README.md

 # molaraiche

-molaraiche is my portfolio, i create it as a showcase for my skills, and my built projects, it's a full-stack web application
+molaraiche is my portfolio, I created it as a showcase for my skills, and my built projects, it's a full-stack web application

 ## Main Features